cjzhang/ember_temp/README.md

 To add something to be saved:
-1. Shove it in ApplicationRoute.save action's blueprint.
+1. Shove it in ApplicationRoute.save action's blueprint, then the two sets of lower-case keys in the save and load methods.